mabartos/keycloak-adaptive-authn/README.md

 You can use the container image by running:

-    podman run -p 8080:8080 quay.io/mabartos/keycloak:adaptive start
+    podman run -p 8080:8080 quay.io/mabartos/keycloak-adaptive-all start

 This command starts Keycloak exposed on the local port 8080 (`localhost:8080`).

-In order to see the functionality in action, navigate to `localhost:8080/realms/adaptive/account`.
+In order to see the functionality in action, navigate to `localhost:8080/realms/authn-policy-adaptive/account`.

+ℹ️ **INFO:** If you want to use the OpenAI capabilities, set the environment variables (by setting `-e OPEN_AI_API_*`) for the image described in the `adaptive` module.

-NOTE: If you have installed Docker, use `docker` instead of `podman`.
+ℹ️ **INFO:** If you have installed Docker, use `docker` instead of `podman`.

 ### Building from Source